Special Educational Needs and Disabilities (SEND)

 How accessible is the school?

 Our building is on one level and all areas are fully accessible.
 We have an accessible toilet.
 We have a range of ICT equipment designed to support children with physical needs.
 We provide appropriate accommodation for visiting specialist staff to work with children in school.
-We have also developed a Sensory Room within the Community Room which is timetabled for use throughout the day and provides the ideal space for specific interventions such as Intensive Interaction.
+We have a Sensory Room and a classroom designed to support the needs of children with complex communication difficulties or Autism

 We are committed to working with parents and professionals to identify and provide where possible, any additional equipment or adaptations that may be required.